safeekow/ccexp_vc/README.md

 # Claude Code Explorer

-A VSCode extension for intuitively managing Claude Code configuration files, slash commands, and sub-agents.
+A powerful VSCode extension for managing Claude Code (Anthropic Claude AI) configuration files, slash commands, and sub-agents.
+Easily explore, edit, and create CLAUDE.md files, custom slash commands, sub-agents, and settings files with an intuitive tree view interface.

+> **Note:** This VSCode extension provides the same functionality as [ccexp](https://github.com/nyatinte/ccexp) (the CLI tool) in a convenient extension format.
+If you've used the CLI version and wanted to use similar features directly in VSCode, this extension is for you!
+>
+> Special thanks to [@nyatinte](https://github.com/nyatinte) for creating the original [ccexp](https://github.com/nyatinte/ccexp) CLI tool that inspired this extension.

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/safeekow.ccexp-vscode)
 ![Visual Studio Marketplace Installs](https://img.shields.io/visual-studio-marketplace/i/safeekow.ccexp-vscode)